wso2/docs-is/en/docs/concepts/oidc/implicit-client-profile.md

 # Implicit Client Profile

-In this flow, the client doesn't make a request to the token endpoint but instead receives the access token directly from the authorize endpoint without explicit client authentication.
+In this flow, the client doesn't make a request to the token endpoint but instead receives the access token directly from the authorize endpoint without explicit client authentication (front channel communication).
 The targeted clients for this profile should be user agent-based clients which are [public clients]() (Ex: Single page  applications) that can not maintain the confidentiality of their clients.
 Comparatively this flow has a less security, thus refresh tokens are not allowed and do not guarantee the long-lived access tokens.